Termite: Taxonomy and evolutionary history

 The external appearance of the giant northern termite Mastotermes darwiniensis is suggestive of the close relationship between termites and other cockroaches.

 Termites were formerly placed in the order Isoptera.
 As early as 1925 suggestions were made that they were closely related to wood-eating cockroaches (genus Cryptocercus, the woodroach) based on the similarity of their symbiotic gut flagellates.
 In the 1960s additional evidence supporting that hypothesis emerged when F. A. McKittrick noted similar morphological characteristics between some termites and Cryptocercus nymphs.
 In 2008 DNA analysis from 16S rRNA sequences supported the position of termites being nested within the evolutionary tree containing the order Blattodea.
 The cockroach genus Cryptocercus shares the strongest phylogenetic relationship, and is considered to be the sister-group to termites.
 Termites and Cryptocercus share similar morphological and social features: for example, most cockroaches do not exhibit social characteristics, but Cryptocercus takes care of its young and exhibits other social behaviour such as trophallaxis and allogrooming.
-It had been proposed that the Isoptera and Cryptocercidae be grouped in the clade "Xylophagodea", but subsequent researchers have suggested a more conservative measure of retaining the termites as the Termitoidae, an epifamily within the cockroach order, which preserves the classification of termites at family level and below.
-Termites have long been accepted to be closely related to cockroaches and mantids, and they are classified in the same superorder (Dictyoptera).
+It had been proposed that the Isoptera and Cryptocercidae be grouped in the clade "Xylophagodea", but subsequent researchers have suggested a more conservative measure of retaining the termites as the Termitoidae, an epifamily within the cockroach order, which preserves the classification of termites at the family level and below.
+Termites have long been accepted as closely related to cockroaches and mantids, and they are classified in the same superorder (Dictyoptera).